JoshuaHess12/hdi-prep/HDIprep/README.md

 7) Image exporting to nifti1 format for registration with Elastix

 ## Implementation details
-All image processing can be run using the function 'RunHDIprepYAML' in yaml_hdi_prep.py.
-This can be run from the command line, or the function can be called in python.
+All image processing can be run using YAML files in conjunction with the function 'RunHDIprepYAML' in yaml_hdi_prep.py.
+YAML file inputs can be run from the command line, or the function can be called in python.

+#### YAML input:
+- Input options here

-**Command line usage -- recommended**:
+#### Command line usage -- recommended:
 All image processing and exporting can be run from the command line by calling python, the command_hdi_prep.py code, and entering the path to a .yaml file that contains processing steps:
 ```bash
 python command_hdi_prep.py --path_to_yaml /path/to/example.yaml
 ```
-**YAML input options**:

-### Classes and function structure
+## Classes and function structure